AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Every time we dereference a pointer to a heap object, we must first zero the tag bits.
 In the RTS, this is done with the inline function (previously: macro) `UNTAG_CLOSURE()`; in `.cmm` code this is done with the `UNTAG()` macro.
 Surprisingly few places needed untagging to be added.

-## Pointers to constructors are not always tagged - #14677
+## Gotchas where we surprisingly don't have tagged pointers.

 Since pointer tagging is an important optimization GHC makes sure to apply it often.
 However there are a few cases where this surprisingly doesn't hold.
-This surfed among other things in the issues #15155 and #14677
+This surfaced among other things in the issues #15155 and #14677

 ### Failure to tag imported bindings